Portrait of Christophe Dubach is unavailable

 Abd-El-Aziz Zayed

 MLIR’s ability to optimize programs at multiple levels of abstraction is key to enabling domain-specific optimizing compilers.
 However, ex… (see more)pressing optimizations remains tedious.
 Optimizations can interact in unexpected ways, making it hard to unleash full performance.
 Equality saturation promises to solve these challenges.
 First, it simplifies the expression of optimizations using rewrite rules.
 Secondly, it considers all possible optimization interactions, through saturation, selecting the best program variant.
 Despite these advantages, equality saturation remains absent from production compilers such as MLIR.
 This paper proposes to integrate Egglog, a recent equality saturation engine, with MLIR, in a dialect-agnostic manner.
 This paper shows how the main MLIR constructs such as operations, types or attributes can be modeled in Egglog.
 It also presents DialEgg, a tool that pre-defines a large set of common MLIR constructs in Egglog and automatically translates between the MLIR and Egglog program representations.
-This paper uses a few use cases to demonstrate the potential for combining equality saturation and MLIR.
+Using a few use-cases, this paper demonstrates the potential for combining equality saturation and MLIR.

-While traditional HLS (High-Level Synthesis) converts “high-level” C-like programs into hardware automatically, producing high-performan… (see more)ce designs still requires hardware expertise.
+While traditional High-Level Synthesis (HLS) converts “high-level” C-like programs into hardware automatically, producing high-performan… (see more)ce designs still requires hardware expertise.
 Optimizations such as data partitioning can have a large impact on performance since they directly affect data reuse patterns and the ability to reuse hardware.
 However, optimizing partitioning is a difficult process since minor changes in the parameter choices can lead to totally unpredictable performance.
 Functional array-based languages have been proposed instead of C-based approaches, as they offer stronger performance guarantees.
-This paper proposes to follow a similar approach and exposes a divide-and-conquer primitive at the algorithmic level to let users partition any arbitrary computation.
+This article proposes to follow a similar approach and exposes a divide-and-conquer primitive at the algorithmic level to let users partition any arbitrary computation.
 The compiler is then free to explore different partition shapes to maximize both data and hardware reuse automatically.
 The main challenge remains that the impact of partitioning is only known much later in the compilation flow.
 This is due to the hard-to-predict effects of the many optimizations applied during compilation.
 To solve this problem, the partitioning is expressed using a set of symbolic tunable parameters, introduced early in the compilation pipeline.
 A symbolic performance model is then used in the last compilation stage to predict performance based on the possible values of the tunable parameters.
-Using this approach, a design space exploration is conducted on an Intel Arria 10 FPGAs (Field Programmable Gate Arrays), and competitive performance is achieved on the classical VGG and TinyYolo neural networks.
+Using this approach, a design space exploration is conducted on an Intel Arria 10 Field Programmable Gate Arrays (FPGAs), and competitive performance is achieved on the classical VGG and TinyYolo neural networks.

 High-level synthesis (HLS) produces hardware au-tomatically by scheduling and assigning resources based on an input control/data-flow graph.… (see more) One particular aspect of HLS for the digital signal processing (DSP) architecture is the het-erogeneous assignment problem (HAP) which maps operations into different types of functional units available in the electronic design automation tools to build efficient implementations.
 An optimal solution to this assignment problem can be found by formulating the problem as integer linear programming (ILP) and using a solver.
 However, given the slow nature of this process, heuristics tend to be used instead leading to sub-optimal designs.
 This paper revisits the classical ILP formulation of the HAP with time constraints for the DSP architecture by identifying redundant constraints.
 This paper proves theoretically, and demonstrates experimentally, that removing these constraints does not affect the obtained solution.
 This technique achieves speedups of more than 100 × in terms of runtime and reductions of more than 50 × in terms of memory usage of the solver.
 Also, this work proposes an updated heuristic that keeps reducing the latency of a path instead of finding a new critical path after giving a new node assignment.
 Runtime reductions (more than another 10×) due to reduced numbers of critical path searches are observed while returning similar results.